IshiokaNagato-AQ/IT-211-project/README.md

 git push -u origin main
 ```

-To host it live for free, enable **GitHub Pages** in the repo's Settings → Pages, pointing at the `main` branch root — the site is static so it'll work as-is.

 ## Notes & possible extensions

 - Deletion from the hash table/trie isn't implemented directly; removing a file triggers a full rebuild from the remaining files, which is simplest and fast enough at this scale.